ParadoxicalCodes/cryptonite_taskphase_Aaditya/File_PonderingPaths.md

 hacker@dojo:~$ = in this `~` is replaced by the cwd (current working directory) we are in and by cd we shift b/w directories

+_also there is something i realised i can do.
+I can simply do cat run to get hints in solving the challenges.
+Won't always work but a thing to keep in mind when stuck.
+Discovered this while doing the "Getting started" dojo_
+_though cat flag wont help our case as the output is just permission denied which makes sense as we are still accessing the files as a user rather than an owner (in the prompt its still "$" rather than "#")_

 ## Position yet elsewhere

 also things defined by "/" is considered an absolute path